Klaus Elk Books

 Expect:

-As the latency is extremely important, I suggest not to use Linux Embedded or similar OS (which does not run on MCUs anyway).
+As the latency is extremely important, I suggest not to use Linux Embedded or similar OS (which does not run on MCUs anyway) for the realtime parts.
 I would suggest either Zephyr, FreeRTOS (discussed in Microcontrollers with C) or a simple concept without RTOS - based on main function and interrupts.

 Most ARM Microcontrollers allow for USB-based debugging without the need for an OS.
 STM32CubeIDE can directly implement the necessary FreeRTOS primitives, whereas with Zephyr you start with Zephyrs build machine.